TLacke/node-red-contrib-multi-sensor/README.md

 <a name="installation_in_node-red"></a>
 ### In Node-RED (preferred)
-* Via Manage Palette -> Search for "node-red-multi-sensor"
+* Via Manage Palette -> Search for "node-red-contrib-multi-sensor"

 <a name="installation_in_a_shell"></a>
 ### In a shell
 * go to the Node-RED installation folder, e.g.: `~/.node-red`
-* run `npm install node-red-multi-sensor`
+* run `npm install node-red-contrib-multi-sensor`

 <a name="usage"></a>
 ## Usage